 No, contraception should be a confidential service.
 This means that your healthcare provider (HCP) should not tell your parent or legal guardian that you’re receiving contraception.
 If you’re nervous, tell your HCP that you are seeking care that is confidential and you do not want your parents or legal guardian to know.
 Remember that it can be helpful to talk to you parent or guardian or a trusted adult about your sexual health.

 Can I take contraception while on testosterone?

 Some trans-masculine teens may worry about these methods working against the effects of gender-affirming hormones (such as testosterone).
-In most cases you are able to safely take these contraceptive agents, even hormonal ones alongside testosterone.
+In most cases you can safely take these contraceptive agents, even hormonal ones alongside testosterone.
 It’s important to speak with your own healthcare provider so they can help you pick the right method for you and discuss if there is any reason one might be better for you while on testosterone.

 My friend was telling me that being on T (testosterone) works as contraception.
 Is that true?

 This is a common misconception!
-No, testosterone may stop bleeding but it will not protect you against pregnancy!
+No, testosterone may stop bleeding, but it will not protect you against pregnancy!